ckohlwage/BoschKraken/README.md

 - I need a designer to supply taste
 - error handling does not distinguish between error types
-- the detail screen data is displayed without much context.
+- the detail screen data is displayed without much context
+- I ignored the unit testing.
+Mocking this API is just tedious.